In this article I’m going to cover:

 The effects of the revision were amazing.
 I felt like I was in a different reality afterwards and I was.
 My health improved.
 My finances suddenly became even more abundant than they were before.
 An avalanche of good luck events occurred just in the space of one month.
 Certain positive habits that I’d struggled to keep up on a daily basis suddenly became easy to do.

 Note that I have done many healing modalities over the last 12 years, and nothing I’ve done in the past compares to the results that came from revision.
-I want to qualify that by saying that the other modalities I’ve done (EMDR, therapy, cord cutting) have helped me a lot in the past and I still recommend them, but revision has a power that surpasses the other measures I’ve taken, at least for my particular situation…it’s also possible that one of the reasons revision worked so well for me was partly because of the previous work I’d done.
+I want to qualify that by saying that the other modalities I’ve done (such as cord cutting) have helped me a lot in the past and I still recommend them, but revision has a power that surpasses the other measures I’ve taken, at least for my particular situation…it’s also possible that one of the reasons revision worked so well for me was because of all the previous healing work I’d done.

 I feel like I have become the person I would have been, had those events in childhood never happened.
 I don’t know if the revision changed the past, but it certainly has changed me.